mwiencek/weight-balanced-tree/README.md

 ```

 ## API

+All API functions are pure and side‑effect free; the tree structure is
+treated as immutable and a structurally‑shared copy is returned when
+modifications are required.

 Many functions of this library require a comparator `cmp`, which
 defines the ordering of the tree.
 It works in the